CloudPit - DNS Management

 Type: CNAME

-Name: e.g. blog
+Name: e.g., blog

-Value: target address (e.g. targetaddress.example.com)
+Value: target address (e.g., targetaddress.example.com)

-Typical sources of error
+Typical Sources of Error

-• Nameservers do not point to easyname
+• Nameservers are not set to easyname

 • Full domain entered in the “Name” field

-• wrong record type selected
+• Incorrect record type selected

-• old records not removed
+• Old entries not removed

-• TTL not yet expired
+• TTL has not yet expired

 • MX priority set incorrectly